Lille City Guide

 Quick facts

-• The Palais des Beaux-Arts is France's second-largest museum, surpassed only by the Louvre in Paris.
+- The Palais des Beaux-Arts ranks as the second-largest fine arts museum in France, surpassed only by the Louvre.

-• Lille is home to the world's first fully automated driverless metro system, inaugurated in 1983.
+- Lille pioneered urban transit by launching the world’s first fully automated, driverless metro system in 1983.

 Top attractions & tours